-Bruce admits that there was more to making this album than just liberating her own pent up emotions.
-“I needed to make this album, not just for myself, but for anyone out there who has had to put a dream on hold.
+Bruce admits that she hopes there is more to making this album than simply liberating her own pent up emotions.
+“I needed to make this album for myself, but I hope it reaches anyone out there who has had to put a dream on hold.
 Who has felt overwhelming loss.
-Even though sometimes you have to adjust your dreams a bit, but that doesn’t mean giving up.”
+Even though sometimes you have to adjust your dreams a bit, that doesn’t mean giving up.”

 A 1999 Lilith Fair Talent Search finalist, Bruce garnered attention from major music industry publications for her work, including Billboard Magazine.
 “Home” from her 2001 release, Soul On Fire was included as the only track from an “unsigned” artist on a popularMartha Stewart compilation CD, featuring Alison Krauss, Barenaked Ladies, Lucinda Williams and other well-known artists.

 Her work has been recognized with numerous songwriting awards, including first place in the coveted Billboard Song Contest Great American Songwriting Contest as well as the John Lennon Songwriting Contest, the International Songwriting Contest, the Independent Music Awards, the Just Plain Folks Song Contest, the Unisong Songwriting Contest, the USA Songwriting Contest and the Windrift Songwriting Contest.

 Bruce’s recordings can be heard in multiple network TV shows, including: (ABC) All My Children, (CBS) Ghost Whisperer, (NBC) The Today Show, (WB) Dawson’s Creek, (WB) Glory Days, (NBC) Meet My Folks, (UPN) Jake 2.0, (FOX) King Of The Hill, (ABC) Six Degrees and (COMEDY CENTRAL) Children’s Hospital.